 But if you already have problems with your legs, you should look at socks with higher pressure levels to help with your blood flow, such as the HLTPRO Compression Socks.

-Since you want a comfortable, quality pair of compression stockings for comfort during long flights, you may have to pay more.
+Since you want a comfortable, quality pair of compression socks for comfort during long flights, you may have to pay more.
 On the other hand, you can buy cheaper socks, but they won’t be as durable and the stitching might cause problems around the toe area.

 - After some more fabulous gear for travel?
 Click to see our favorite travel items.